XeroAPI/Xero-Java/CONTRIBUTING.md

 # How Can I Contribute?

 You can contribute by reporting bugs, suggesting enhancements, improving documentation i.e. [README](https://github.com/XeroAPI/Xero-Java/blob/oauth2/README.md) or submitting a pull request.

+## What version of the SDK are your using?

+As of Sept 2019, support for oAuth 2 will be generally available for developers.
+During this transition period from oAuth 1.0a to oAuth 2, we will be supporting two versions of the SDK.

+* 2.x supports oAuth 1.0a
+* 3.x supports oAuth 2

+Bugs and enhancements for version 3.x will be prioritized over 2.x.

 ## Reporting Bugs